gousiosg/pullreqs/README.md

 pullrequests-paper
 ==================

-A paper to assess what makes pull requests easy
+A paper to assess what makes pull requests easy to accept